-With the challenges the world is now facing, we need to move swiftly to a more resilient and sustainable economy.
-Pictet has long believed that the financial system has a role to play in this transition — investing in those firms committed to building a better future, using our influence to advocate for positive change and advising our clients accordingly.
+With the challenges the world is now facing, we must swiftly transition to a more resilient and sustainable economy.
+Pictet has long believed that the financial system has a role to play in this transition — investing in those firms committed to building a better future, engaging with issuers and other stakeholders and advocating for positive change through partnerships.

 We have to embrace new models that are based on solid science and innovative partnerships and also take account of environmental, social and governance factors in investment decisions and active ownership practices.

 It also means further developing solutions that redirect capital flows to issuers best positioned to tackle these challenges.

 - Significantly reduce the environmental impact of our activities and investments.

 - Fully integrate ESG factors and active ownership into all investment processes.

 - Be a leading provider of responsible products and solutions.